digma-ai/dev-portal/digma-features/issues/slow-endpoint.md

 ---
 description: >-
-  This insight provides an indication if a particulat endpoint is slower than others by a substancial degree
+  This insight provides an indication if a particular endpoint is slower than others by a substantial degree
 ---

 # Slow Endpoint